-Things to check include excessive wear or rust around the trailer hitch, dented rear bumper or tailgate and worn wiring harnesses.
+Things to check when it comes to towing capacity on a used pickup truck include excessive wear or rust around the trailer hitch, dented rear bumper, or tailgate and worn wiring harnesses.

-Even if a used truck has all of the red flags listed above, the best answer anyone can give you is a stack of maintenance receipts – especially on higher-mileage trucks.
+Even if a used truck has all of the red flags listed above, the best answer anyone can give you is a stack of maintenance receipts -- especially on high-mileage trucks.

-If the seller has taken the truck to a reputable shop to have scheduled maintenance and common repairs addressed, than chances are he has taken care of it.
-If there’s no proof of maintenance, keep looking.
+If the seller has taken the truck to a reputable shop to have a thorough inspection, then chances are that he or she has taken care of it.
+If there's no proof of maintenance, keep looking.